 Access the Kibana installation directory:

 Then, restart Kibana and refresh your browser.
 Kibana should appear as a separate tab.

-Since I’ve already got Elastic Stack 5.0 — the new name for the ELK Stack — setup on my dev machine, the remaining sections will be showing off Kibana 5.0.
+Since I’ve already got ELK Stack 5.0 — setup on my dev machine, the remaining sections will be showing off Kibana 5.0.
 Specifically, I’ll be demonstrating analysis of system and Apache metrics collected by Metricbeat.